solveforj/pandemic-central/data/census/README.md

     | Land Area   | County area in sq. miles        |

-  - **county_fips_2017_06.csv** is generated from _2017 State, County, Minor Civil Division, and Incorporated Place FIPS Codes_, found [here](https://www2.census.gov/programs-surveys/popest/geographies/2017/all-geocodes-v2017.xlsx).
-This contains FIPS codes for US counties.

-  - **state_abbr.txt** is a dictionary for US 50 states and their abbreviations.

-  - **cc-est2018-alldata.csv.gz** is found [here](www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html).
+  - **cc-est2018-alldata.csv.gz** is found on [this webpage](www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html).
 The file is *Annual County Resident Population Estimates by Age, Sex, Race, and Hispanic Origin: April 1, 2010 to July 1, 2018 (CC-EST2018-ALLDATA)* and contains population demographics.

-  - **ruca2010revised.csv** is found [here](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/).
-File is *2010 Rural-Urban Commuting Area Codes (revised 7/3/2019* and was converted into a CSV file in Excel.
-This contains the sizes of counties in sq. miles.
+To reduce file size, the original file has been gunzipped.

+  - **nst-est2019-alldata.csv** is found on [this webpage](www2.census.gov/programs-surveys/popest/datasets/2010-2019/national/totals/).
+The file is *nst-est2019-alldata.csv* and contains population demographics at the US state level.